DennisWYH/pingpong/README.md

 # pingpong
-A learn-Chinese-by-reading project for intermediate to advanced Chinese-as-second-language learners Pingpong website provides abundant reading materials for students to continuous enrich their bank of new vocabularies and improve the comprehension of the Chinese language.
+A learn-Chinese-by-reading project for intermediate to advanced Chinese-as-second-language learners.
+Pingpong website provides abundant reading materials for students to continuous enrich their bank of new vocabularies and improve the comprehension of the Chinese language.

 The site provides the below features: